Oak-B/DGM/README.md

 # DGM-Supplementary File
-This is the supplementary file for the paper entitled “Dynamic Graph Mixed Representation Learning in High-Dimensional Incomplete Tensors”.
+This is the supplementary file for the paper entitled “Discovering Spatio-Temporal-Individual Coupled Features from Nonstandard Tensors via Dynamic Graph Mixer”.
 The proofs, details of experimental settings, and additional tables are put into this file and cited.